Smallpox (variola) is a highly contagious, very deadly disease caused by the variola virus. The disease is now considered eliminated.

 Over 200 years ago, a vaccine against smallpox (the first vaccine ever) was developed.
 The vaccine proved very effective and was given to people throughout the world.
 The last case of smallpox was reported in 1977.
 In 1980, the World Health Organization (WHO) declared the disease eliminated and recommended stopping vaccination.
 Samples of the virus are kept in two high-security laboratories (one in the United States and one in Russia) in case the vaccine ever needs to be produced.

-Because the vaccine's protective effects gradually wear off, nearly all people—even those previously vaccinated—are now susceptible to smallpox (see Sidebar 1: Smallpox: A Vaccine in the Wings).
+Because the vaccine’s protective effects gradually wear off, nearly all people—even those previously vaccinated—are now susceptible to smallpox (see Smallpox Vaccine).
 This lack of protection is a concern only because samples of the virus have been stored, and some people worry that terrorist groups could obtain the virus and release it into the population.
 The resulting epidemic would be devastating.

 The smallpox virus spreads directly from person to person and is acquired by breathing air contaminated with droplets of moisture breathed or coughed out by an infected person.
 Contact with clothing or bed linens used by an infected person can also spread the disease.
 Smallpox usually spreads to people who have close personal contact with an infected person.
 A large outbreak in a school or workplace would be uncommon.
 The virus survives no more than 2 days in the environment— less if temperature and humidity are high.